-- 1 Effective for annual periods beginning on or after 1 April 2021 - 2 Effective for annual periods beginning on or after 1 January 2022 - Effective for annual periods beginning on or after 1 January 2023 - 4 Effective for annual periods beginning on or after a date to be determined
+- Effective for annual periods beginning on or after January 1, 2023 - Effective for annual periods beginning on or after a date to be determined - Effective for annual periods beginning on or after January 1, 2024

 The Group has already commenced an assessment of the impact of these new or revised standards and amendments, certain of which are relevant to the Group's operations.
 According to the preliminary assessment made by the Group, no significant impact on the financial performance and position of the Group is expected when they become effective.